modelbased/minirllab/README.md

 Use bayesian optimisation to optimise hyperparameter(s):

-`Python hyperturne.py`
+`Python hypertune.py`

 ### Usage Notes

 * ppo_v01
   * Based on CleanRL's continuous PPO agent
   * Simplified for easy modifictions
-  * Uses pytorch only for running on GPU (with e.g. brax gym)
   * Improved samples per second performance using torch.jit, torch.compile and other small optimisations

 * sac_v01
-  * Based on CleanRL's SAC agent
+  * Based on CleanRL's continuous SAC agent
   * Simplified for easy modification
+  * Removed CUDA <> CPU synchronisations for better performance

 * learn_simple.py
   * Multiple training runs in parallel using multiprocessing (the processes have independent agents and environments)